macelik/MoSwADocs/docs/source/results.rst

   #.
 Provide users an alignment view of all the switches observed in a given dataset, referenced against a consensus sequence built from the index sequences of the k-mer positions

   #.
-When index and major bla bla bla please visit how it works page for more detail
+When index and major bla bla bla please visit how it works page for more detail DO NOT FORGET TO ADD A DESCRIPTION MF

 Below is the showcase of the alignment view within the short summary page.